IBM MFA Out-of-Band concepts

 IBM® MFA Out-of-Band authentication requires you to authenticate "out-of-band" with one or more factors to retrieve an in-band authentication code called a "cache token credential."
 Your security administrator must specifically configure your account for IBM MFA Out-of-Band.

 In IBM MFA Out-of-Band authentication, you authenticate "out-of-band" with one or more authentication factors configured by your security administrator.
 A user-specific IBM MFA Out-of-Band login page prompts you for all of the authentication factors you must provide.

-You connect to the URL provided by your administrator and log on with your RACF user name and password or passphrase.
-You are then presented with a list of authentication policies.
-Each policy defines the factors you must supply and whether the cache token credentials can be reused and for how long they can be reused.
-When you select an authentication policy, you are then presented with the list of factors required to satisfy the policy.
+You connect to the URL provided by your administrator and log on with your RACF® user name.
+You are then presented with the list of factors required to satisfy the policy.

-The important thing to note is that all configured authentication factors must succeed for you to receive the in-band authentication code.
-For example, if your account were to be configured for IBM MFA with SecurID and IBM TouchToken, both must succeed.
+The important thing to note is that all configured authentication factors must succeed for you to receive the authentication code.
+For example, if your account were to be configured for IBM MFA with SecurID and TOTP, both must succeed.

 If successful, you receive a cache token credential (CTC) that you use to log in to the z/OS application.